propublica/transcribable/README.md

 Make sure your master table also has `url` (string) and `verified` (boolean) columns.

+If you'd like users to be able to transcribe a field, but don't want that field to be verified (for example, interesting notes), add, for example

+  skip_verification :notes, :related_urls

+to your master model.

 Run the generator, which will create everything you need for transcriptions: a migration based on your master table's transcribable attributes, a transcription model, controller, views and routes.

     rails g transcribable